 Recently, I was in Koh Samui and visited the Banyan Tree Samui Hotel.

 Winding our way up the steep road we reached the top.
-Looking though the entrance door the panoramic view of the beach and resort was right in front of me.
-Cascading down the bush clad hill were the villas, each with their own pool.
-The horse-shoe shaped bay is the resort’s private beach.
+Looking through the entrance door the panoramic view of the beach and resort was right in front of me.
+Cascading down the bush-clad hill were the villas, each with their own pool.
+The horseshoe-shaped bay is the resort’s private beach.
 It’s one of a hand-full of resorts in Koh Samui to have their own beach.

 I had arrived for a morning of pampering.
 But, before heading off to the spa I was treated to a delicious, sweet tropical drink and a coconut cookie.

 Unique to several of the Banyan Tree spa is the ‘The Rainforest’.
 It’s a holistic, hydrotherapy wellness experience designed to heal and soothe and this is what I had come to experience.